 Major projects are set out by the new Planning, Development and Infrastructure Act 2016.
 These proposals are called impact assessed developments.

 Declaration of the proposal as major

-The application is considered by the Minister for Planning as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.
+The application is considered by the Minister as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.

-The Minister declares the application as a major development or project under the Development Act 1993 (section 46) or the Planning, Development and Infrastructure Act 2016 (Section 111)
+The Minister declares the application as a major development or project under the Planning, Development and Infrastructure Act 2016 (Section 111)

 A formal development application package is received from the applicant as per Practice Direction 4.

 Referral to the State Planning Commission (SPC)